-A. Public school students who are enrolled full-time in Okeechobee County Virtual School (7004) and meet the high school graduation requirements listed in the High School section of this document will receive a diploma, with the appropriate designation if so eligible, from Okeechobee High School.
+A. Any students who are enrolled full-time in Okeechobee County Virtual School (7006) and meet the high school graduation requirements in the High School section of this document, will earn a high school diploma from Okeechobee Virtual School.

-B. Nonpublic school and home education students enrolled in an OCSB virtual education option who subsequently wish to enter OVIP or a brick-and-mortar school as a public-school student for the purpose of graduation from high school should review the Transfers provisions of the High School section of this document.
+B. Nonpublic school and home education students enrolled in an OCSB virtual education option who subsequently wish to enter a brick-and-mortar school as a public-school student for the entire semester prior to graduation for the purpose of graduation from high school should review the Transfers provisions of the High School section of this document.